MCluck90/kaleidofoam/README.md

 - [ ] 11:00 | Check email
 ```

 By default, this will send a notification at 11:00 telling you to check your email.

+#### Configuration
+- `kaleidofoam.notifications`
+  - Configure how notifications are presented
+  - `system` (default): Uses `node-notifier` to send system level notifications.
+Tested on Windows
+  - `vscode`: Show notifications inside of VS Code
+  - `none`: Disable notifications
+- `kaleidofoam.minutesBeforeNotifications`
-You can configure how long before the time to send the notification with the `kaleidofoam.minutesBeforeNotifications` setting.
+  - Set the number of minutes before the listed time to send the notification.
+Defaults to 0

 NOTE: Only verified to work on Windows.
 I've had issues getting this to work on Linux.